 Who was Jean Dubuffet?

 Sculptor and painter Jean Dubuffet had his art styles that shunned classic aesthetics for what he perceived as original and idealistic.
-Despite his radical approach to art, the renown sculptor left a bunch of artworks that mark his career as incredible.
+Despite his radical approach to art, the renowned sculptor left a bunch of artworks that mark his career as incredible.

 Jean Dubuffet designed the Closerie Falbala to protect his revered Cabinet Logologique.
 He preserved the unique Cabinet for himself, and he would lock himself to think and meditate about his art.

 By the time Jean was undertaking the Villa Falbala, age had caught up with him as he was past seventy years.
 Yet, the enormity of the project never put him off.
 It is also bewildering how he conceived the creation and confronted the setbacks.

 Today, the artwork sits together with Tour aux figures (1985-1988), one of Jean’s youngest works in Saint Germain.
 Jean began the project in 1971, and by 1976, he had completed it.
 The years in between involved multiple technical improvements.